 You’ll need to install and enable Android Developer Bridge on your PC.
 On Linux this can be installed from the android-tools package.
 Windows and macOS can download it as part of the Android platform tools.
 You’ll next need to enable Developer mode and debugging over USB on your device.

-The above commands gives the MoreLocale 2 app access to changing your device’s configuration.
+The above commands give the MoreLocale 2 app access to changing your device’s configuration.
 Granting apps extra privileges can be a security risk, and you shouldn’t do it with untrusted apps people randomly tell you about on the web.
 (I do see the irony in recommending you do something and then recommending you don’t do it in the next paragraph.)

 Adding a custom locale